greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_INDEX.html.md

 ## <a id="section5"></a>Notes
 Refer to the [Indexes](https://www.postgresql.org/docs/12/indexes.html) topics in the PostgreSQL documentation for information about when indexes can be used, when they are not used, and in which particular situations they can be useful.

-Currently, only the B-tree, GiST, GIN, and BRIN index methods support multicolumn indexes.
+Currently, only the B-tree, bitmap, GiST, GIN, and BRIN index methods support multicolumn indexes.
 You can specify up to 32 fields by default.
 Only B-tree currently supports unique indexes.

 An operator class can be specified for each column of an index.
 The operator class identifies the operators to be used by the index for that column.
 For example, a B-tree index on four-byte integers would use the `int4_ops` class; this operator class includes comparison functions for four-byte integers.
 In practice the default operator class for the column's data type is usually sufficient.
 The main point of having operator classes is that for some data types, there could be more than one meaningful ordering.
 For example, we might want to sort a complex-number data type either by absolute value or by real part.
 We could do this by defining two operator classes for the data type and then selecting the proper class when creating an index.
 Refer to [Operator Classes and Operator Families](https://www.postgresql.org/docs/12/indexes-opclass.html) and [Interfacing Extensions to Indexes
 ](https://www.postgresql.org/docs/12/xindex.html) in the PostgreSQL documentation for more information about operator classes.